Metalab/metalab_floorplan/README.md

 # What is it?
 version control of the floor plan.
 Using https://metalab.at/wiki/Datei:Grundriss.svg as a base

+# Usage / Dependencies

+This repository depends on Inkscape 1.2.x and GNU Make (as of Nov 2022).
+If you have both installed simply run `make` from the command line to generate the relevant PNGs.

 # What can it do?

 Generate images like this one: